jamieknott/clearbank/README.md

 ### DEV NOTES
-Create tests first to ensure logic remains unchanged after refactor
+Create tests first to ensure logic remains unchanged after refactor.
-	Concrete DataStore means I cannot mock the response, decreasing test ability
+* Concrete DataStore means I cannot mock the response, decreasing test ability

-Concrete DataStore from PaymentService could be removed adding an interface layer
+Concrete DataStore from PaymentService could be removed adding an interface layer.
-	Dupe stores, could be one?
+* Dupe stores, could be one?

-PaymentScheme switch refactor to remove the long conditional
+PaymentScheme switch refactor to remove the long conditional.
-	Factory?
+* Factory?
-		Easy to extend
+	* Easy to extend

 ### IMPLEMENTATION
 Create DataService to add a layer of abstraction between the PaymentService and AccountDataStore
-	DataService will
+* DataService will ??